techstartucalgary/Docs/src/guides/UI_UX_Design/README.md

 </br>

-Knowing how to use various things in Figma like: components, auto layout and grids will help you design more efficiently.
+Knowing how to use various things in Figma like: components, auto layout, and grids will help you design more efficiently.

 </br>